google/play-work/examples/emm-notifications/README.md

     ...
     -----END CERTIFICATE REQUEST-----

-Now you will upload part of your certificate between `BEGIN ...` and `END ...` including those lines to your certificate authority.
+Now you will upload the part of your certificate between `BEGIN ...` and `END ...` inclusive to your certificate authority.
 The process might be different for different providers, but the general structure is:

-1. File is uploaded / pasted to the authority website
+1. File is uploaded / pasted to the CA website
 2. They validate it and start processing
 3. Once processing was finished they provide a file with a signed certificate to download.

-Usually produced files contains multiple files -- signed certificate itself and certificates authority's certificate confirming they are eligible to sign certificates.
-You will have to concatenate all `*.crt` certificate files in the downloaded bundle to a single bundle file and configure Nginx to use it as your certificate (let's assume you will name it bundle.push.acme-corp.com.crt)
+Usually the produced files contains multiple files -- the signed certificate itself and the CA's certificate confirming they are eligible to sign certificates.
+You will have to concatenate all `*.crt` certificate files in the downloaded bundle to a single bundle file (let's assume you will name it bundle.push.acme-corp.com.crt)

 Configuring Nginx
 -----------------

-In this section we will configure popular open-source web server and reverse proxy server to serve the endpoint and forward all incoming requests to the subscriber endpoint.
+In this section we will configure the popular open-source web server and reverse proxy server to serve the endpoint and forward all incoming requests to the subscriber endpoint.

 You should start with installing Nginx on your server: